datamade/bga-pensions/README.md

 ## Importing data

 The ETL process that supports this app encompasses two phases: formatting the data, and importing it into the Django database.
+The import includes recipes to retrieve and inflate compressed raw data from a public S3 bucket.

-By default, these phases will be run for every year of data available as of 2019.
+By default, the import will run for every year of data available, as of 2019.

-To run the complete import, first you need to source the raw data:

-- `pensions_2012-2017.csv`
-- `pensions_2018.csv`
-- `pensions_2019.csv`

-Next, navigate to the project directory in your shell, activate your virtual environment, and run `make`.
+To run the complete import, navigate to the project directory in your shell, activate your virtual environment, and run `make`.

 ```bash
 cd /path/to/bga-pensions